Example

 How StructSuite solves this

-StructSuite's free structural design software applies IBC 2024 Tables 2308.11.1(1)–(2): select Ceiling Joist, IBC Span Tables, enter 20 psf live (limited storage), 10 psf dead, spacing, species, grade.
+StructSuite's free structural design software applies IBC 2024 Tables 2308.11.1(1)–(2): open the Floor Joist, Ceiling Joist & Rafter module; under Select member type choose Ceiling Joist; under Ceiling joist design basis select Common lumber species.
+Under Live load and dead load, select Uninhabitable attics with limited storage (20 psf live, 10 psf dead).
+Enter spacing, species, grade, and ceiling joist size as in the example.
 L/240 deflection.
 Two load cases: 10 psf no storage (larger spans) vs 20 psf limited storage (more conservative).

 Steps